How to Communicate Change: 10 Best Practices

 11. Support and follow-up: Offer ongoing support to help employees adapt to the change.
 This could include training sessions, resources, or access to tools like Whatfix that provide real-time guidance.
 Follow up with additional communications to celebrate milestones and address any remaining concerns.

-Download our free change management template now!
+Download our free change management template to implement effective change for your organization!

-✓ Thank you, the template will be sent to your email
+✓ Thank you, the checklist will be sent to your email

-8 Effective Channels to Communicate Change in the Workplace
+Effective Channels to Communicate Change in the Workplace

 The best communication channel for announcing a change depends on the type of change.
 Consider whether it’s a customer or employee-facing change, positive or negative news, and how it will impact the organization or specific team.
 Doing so will help you choose the appropriate medium to announce the change: